williamDalston/FocusFlow/AppStore/APP_STORE_SUBMISSION_GUIDE.md

 🔒 Privacy & Data

-Your workout data is stored securely on your device.
-HealthKit integration is optional and privacy-respecting.
-We never share your personal data.
+Your focus session data is stored securely on your device.
+HealthKit is not used in this version, so no health permissions are requested.

 🎁 What's New